Toilets for everyone: moving to gender neutral bathrooms in our London office

 Getting it right for everyone, everywhere

 The current infrastructure and working environment in our office makes it ideal for gender-neutral toilets.
 But we have learned from others’ experiences that gender-neutral toilets are not the only option and sometimes even not a good idea in attempting to make toilets inclusive and safe for everyone.
-For example, in our beyond the binary blog we talked about how more sophisticate solutions are needed in situations where there violence against women or transgender people in public spaces is common.
+For example, in our beyond the binary blog we talked about how more sophisticated solutions are needed in situations where violence against women or transgender people in public spaces is common.

 Even where that is not the case, a jump to gender-neutral facilities might not be as straightforward as it might seem.
 The tumultuous experience in London’s Barbican Centre, where they tried to retrofit gender-neutral toilets into old infrastructure (including urinals!), is a good example of this.

 So far, this has been a good lesson in the fact that respecting and ensuring human rights might be easy to write about on paper, but doing our part to ensure they are realised for everyone can sometimes be more complicated, even uncomfortable, or require us to change our own habitual and deeply personal practices.
 It’s important to trial, learn and improve our approaches to making sure that everyone at WaterAid can access appropriate sanitation facilities.
 It’s the human right of everyone here to do so, just as it is for everyone, everywhere.